atandy/web_scraping/README.md

 # web_scraping

-This repo contains the word for the General Assembly Class:
+This repo contains the work for the General Assembly Class:
 "Web Scraping and Scripting with Python"

 https://generalassemb.ly/education/web-scraping-and-scripting-with-python/new-york-city/20985